-- 1 If you disturb the bones of the dead, you inherit all the troubles that plagued them in life. - 2 Never trust a wizard.
-They're all devils in disguise, especially the friendly ones. - 3 Dwarves have lost their spirits, and are almost like the undead.
-That's why they live underground. - 4 Magical things bring trouble.
-Never sleep with a magic object within ten feet of you. - 5 When you walk through a graveyard, be sure to wear silver, or a ghost might jump into your body. - 6 If an elf looks you in the eyes, she's trying to read your thoughts.
+d6 Superstition Property and ٦ If you disturb the bones of the dead, you inherit all the troubles that plagued them in life.
+2 Never trust a wizard.
+They're all devils in disguise, especially the friendly ones.
+Distances of 3 Dwarves have lost their spirits, and are almost like the undead.
+That's why they live underground.
+1 4 Magical things bring trouble.
+Never sleep with a

+- magic object within ten feet of you.
+When you walk through a graveyard, be sure to wear silver, or a ghost might jump into your body.
+If an elf looks you in the eyes, she's trying to read - your thoughts.